corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 You can see we've added a `bool` property called `selfEmployed` and a `number` property called `salary`.

 Now, let's add some code to enumerate the properties in the object.
-Insert the following after the code that write the occupation to the console.
+Insert the following after the code that writes the `occupation` to the console.

 ```csharp
 Console.WriteLine("Additional properties:");